sealand210/sealand210.github.com/source/my-collections/index.markdown

 {% img left /images/pingdom.png pingdom tools%}
 ###[Pingdom tools](http://tools.pingdom.com)

 Confusing about why your website is so slow?
-Here is a tool may help you figure it out.
+Here is a tool will help you test and analyse webpage loading time.